-Rehabilitation zone This zone should encompass areas which are intended to be included in a Conservation Zone in the future but whose current management is aimed at combating a threatening process which can not be addressed by the 'usual' fire management practices used in a Conservation Zone to promote and maintain biodiversity.
+Rehabilitation This zone should encompass areas which are • The zone will only oncompase gross where The fire regime will be zone intended to be included in a Conservation Zone in the future but whose current management is aimed at combating a threatening process which can not be addressed by the 'usual' fire management practices used in a Conservation Zone to promote and maintain biodiversity.
 The zone will only encompass areas where disturbance has resulted in a highly modified environment which is to be rehabilitated to its original state (or some other more natural state) and where fire exclusion or manipulation is required to achieve this aim.
-The zone should be bounded by fire control lines (preferably temporary, if not natural) or a surrounding buffer should be burnt in such a way so as to minimise the risk of the rehabilitation Zone being burned in an inappropriate way.
-The fire regime will be determined by the particular needs of the community or communities within the zone.
+The zone should be bounded by fire control lines (preferably temporary, if not natural) or a surrounding buffer should be burnt in such a way so as to minimise the risk of the rehabilitation Zone being burned in an inappropriate way. determined by the particular needs of the community or communities within the zone.
 Reference zone This zone is established to allow monitoring of the long-term effects of fire regimes, wildfires or fire exclusion on nature conservation values.
 Any Reference Zone established on a protected area should also have a documented and approved research and/or monitoring project/s.
 Not all protected areas will require a Reference Zone/s.
 Representative areas of vegetation communities/habitats, of adequate size (the size will depend on the research/ monitoring program to be undertaken), should be included in this zone.
 The zone, or buffer around the zone, must be bordered by existing roads, tracks or natural control lines to facilitate the exclusion of unplanned fires from the area.
 Wherever practicable/appropriate, the zone will be located in close proximity to Protection and/or Wildfire Mitigation Zones because the planned burning of these areas will maximise the protection of the Reference Zone.
-It is generally advisable to distribute the Reference Zones widely across a protected area to minimise the potential for all the areas to be burnt in a wildfire. • Every reasonable precaution should be taken to ensure that Reference Zones can be adequately protected from unplanned fires. • Active wildfire suppression will be carried out, if possible, when Reference Zones are threatened, unless a wildfire will achieve the purpose of the research/monitoring program being undertaken in the zone. • Ideally the fire history of each Reference Zone should be accurately known. • A thorough (preferably quantitative) vegetation (and in some cases fauna and other biota) assessment should be undertaken when the Reference Zone is first established.
+It is generally advisable to distribute the Reference Zones widely across a protected area

+Exclusion The objective for Exclusion Zones is the total to minimise the potential for all the areas to be burnt in a wildfire.
+Every reasonable precaution should be taken to ensure that Reference Zones can be adequately protected from unplanned fires.
+Active wildfire suppression will be carried out, if possible, when Reference Zones are threatened, unless a wildfire will achieve the purpose of the research/monitoring program being undertaken in the zone.
+Ideally the fire history of each Reference Zone should be accurately known.
+A thorough (preferably quantitative) vegetation (and in some cases fauna and other biota) assessment should be undertaken when the Reference Zone is first established.
 Monitoring should thereafter be undertaken on a regular basis.
-Results from the monitoring program must feed back into the Fire Strategy and Planned Burn Program. • Monitoring environmental conditions, including weather, is a critical aspect of Reference Zone management.
-Exclusion Zone The objective for Exclusion Zones is the total exclusion of fire.
-To the greatest possible extent wildfires threatening this zone will be actively suppressed (protection of life will always be The following community types will generally be included in this zone: - all rainforest types - mangroves, salt marshes, salt flats Exclusion of all fire from the zone.
+Results from the monitoring program must feed back into the Fire Strategy and Planned Burn Program.
+Monitoring environmental conditions, including weather, is a critical aspect of Reference Zone management.
+Exclusion of all fire from Zone exclusion of fire.
+To the greatest possible extent wildfires threatening this zone will be actively suppressed (protection of life will always be - all rainforest types - mangroves, salt marshes, salt flats the zone.
 Active suppression of wildfires threatening the zone.